bittyphp/bitty/src/Security/README.md

 ## Security Events

 The security system triggers events for the following actions.
 You can use the `EventManager` to create a listener for the events of your choosing and perform additional security measures.
 Some examples of things you could do are: logging authentication requests, counting authentication failures to raise security, or sending an email or SMS alert when someone's account logs in from an unknown location.
-Check out the Event Manager documentation for more information on creating an event listener.

 | Event                           | Target          | Parameters                                  | When                          |
 |---------------------------------|-----------------|---------------------------------------------|-------------------------------|